Blackeye-0335/I_can_see_u/README.md

 - Do not commit `captured.log` to git.
 - The file is already ignored by `.gitignore`.
 - If you need to remove sensitive data from the repo, use history rewrite tools carefully.
+warning:
+ creator is not responsible for any cused using this code and tools user is self responsible for it. made for only educational purpose only.